 How long did it stay blue?

 I kept the laneway blue for about an hour – the 250 litres of dulux paint covered every surface.
 People flowed through and enjoyed the experience.
 After the hour I gave the young kids spray cans and let them molest the beautiful clean blue lane.
+Creativity is great for kids for their learning, they can also learn through kids songs which you can watch on Youtube, as well as creative clips which is both fun and engaging!

 I have read that you make a distinction between street art and tagging?
 What is that distinction?